 Ask your doctor or pharmacist what to do if you miss a dose of your medicine.

 Never stop taking your medicine without talking with your doctor first.
+If your blood pressure readings are going down, it's because your medicine is working.

 Your Family's Health